Suped

 Gmail List-Unsubscribe second attempt explained with a POST endpoint visual.

-The fix is direct: make the HTTPS URL in the List-Unsubscribe header accept POST, process List-Unsubscribe=One-Click without a login or confirmation page, and return a clean 200-class response.
-If your endpoint only supports GET, Gmail's first one-click action fails even though your visible unsubscribe page still works.
+The fix is direct when the logs show a failed POST: make the HTTPS URL in the List-Unsubscribe header accept POST, process List-Unsubscribe=One-Click without a login or confirmation page, avoid redirects, and return a clean 200-class response.
+The DKIM signature must also cover both unsubscribe headers.

-When I troubleshoot this, I start with the raw headers and server logs.
-The UI popup is useful, but the answer is usually in the HTTP method, response code, redirects, and authentication state of the unsubscribe URL.
+Start with the raw headers and server logs.
+Gmail's popup is useful evidence, but the decisive details are the HTTP method, response code, redirect behavior, request body, and authentication result for the delivered message.

 The short answer